un0btanium/FactorioScript/README.md

 iron-ore = copper-ore + 42
 ```

+Just make sure your variable names start with a lowercase letter.

 **Standard temporary variables**
-This one will probably very rarely be used and not as easy to explain as everything else, but bare with me.
+This one will probably be very rarely used and is not as easy to explain, but bare with me.
 If you have a statement like this

 ```FactorioScript
 iron-ore = copper-ore + stone + coal + uranium-ore
 ```
-it will create a chain of arithmetic combinators, calculation one expression and transfering the result to the next one.
-The signal used to transfer the result are the standard temporary variables.
+it will create a chain of arithmetic combinators, calculating one expression after another, which requires the result to be transfered to the next combinator.
+The signals used to transfer the results are the standard temporary variables.
 You should avoid using these two variables in your code, but if you need them, you can change them to a different signal you current are not using.

 ```FactorioScript